-- Makes recommendations or gives investment advice
+- Makes investment recommendations or otherwise gives investment advice

 - Manages client accounts or portfolios